Business Improvement Districts in New South Wales

 Project overview

-Transport for NSW is proposing new policy to make it easier for Business Improvement Districts (BIDs) to be set up in NSW.
+Transport for NSW is proposing a new policy to make it easier for Community Improvement Districts (formerly Business Improvement Districts) to be set up in NSW.

 Webinar